twpayne/chezmoi/README.md

     $ chezmoi add ~/.netrc

-will create `~/.chezmoi/private_dot_netrc`.
-Note that this file is still private because `~/.chezmoi` is not group- or world- readable or executable.
-`chezmoi` checks that the permissions of `~/.chezmoi` are 0700 on every run and will print a warning if they are not.
+will create `~/.chezmoi/private_dot_netrc` (assuming `~/.netrc` is not world- or group- readable, as it should be).
+Note that this file is still private because `~/.chezmoi` is not group- or world- readable or executable.  `chezmoi` checks that the permissions of `~/.chezmoi` are `0700` on every run and will print a warning if they are not.

 It is common that you need to store access tokens in config files, e.g. a [Github access